PCoder23/sub-assign/README.md

-# Climate Change API
+# Blog Stats Api

-The Climate Change API is a Node.js Express backend that allows you to manage climate data and calculate climate change based on various parameters such as temperature, humidity, and chances of rain.
-This README provides instructions on setting up and running the API.
+The Blog Stats Api is a Node.js Express backend that allows you to analyze data and cache data

 ## Table of Contents